How to Protect Your Mental Health when Employers Ghost during the Job Search

 “What if I’m unemployable forever?”

 Deep breath.
-This is where Stephen Covey’s classic Circles of Control framework from 7 Habits of Highly Effective People can save your sanity.
+This is where Stephen Covey’s Circles of Control framework from his book 7 Habits of Highly Effective People can help.
+This model will help you decide how to spend your energy where it matters most: on what you can control and influence.

 Circles of Control: